NOKNOKSoftware/wp-plugin-scaffold/README.md

 | gulp build:wp-pot | Scans plugin for translations and generates .POT file under languages/[plugin-name].pot |

 ### Compiling your translations
-Use the following commands to build / watch your translation file (.PO file) for compilation (.MO file)
+Use the following commands to build / watch your translation file (.PO file) for compilation (.MO file).
+These commands are also included in the global gulp build / watch commands.
 | Command | Description |
 | ------- | ----------- |
 | gulp build:gettext | Compile MO files for all PO files contained in "/languages" |